hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-F5-BIGIP.md

 ```
 ln -s docs/README-F5-BIGIP/bluedata_infra_main_bigip.tf .
-# EDIT the above file if you are not deploying in Oregon
+# EDIT the AMI id in the above file if you are not deploying in Oregon

 # Example: https://www.youtube.com/watch?v=XUjDMY9i29I&feature=youtu.be